 Freshmen in the BA and BS programs, and freshmen who have not declared their major, normally complete from three to seven general education courses, depending on their program of study.
 Freshmen in the BFA and MusB programs normally complete two to three general education courses as well as foundation courses within their discipline.

-FRS 1030/First-Year Seminar is required for incoming freshmen and selected transfer students in the BA and BS programs (excluding the liberal studies BA and the BS in communications), as well as freshmen who have not declared their major.
-All incoming freshmen in the School of Art+Design take VIS 1050/ComX in their freshman year.
+FRS 1030/First-Year Seminar is required for incoming freshmen and selected transfer students in the BA and BS programs (excluding the liberal studies BA and the BS in communications), and for freshmen who have not yet declared their major.
+(In their freshman year, biology majors take BIO 1880/Biology Freshman Seminar and all incoming freshmen in the School of Art+Design take VIS 1050/ComX, as part of their major requirements, instead of FRS 1030.)

 Freshman-Year Withdrawal Policy